 #1 Walk Behind the Mighty Peričnik Waterfall

 From here, a short drive through the Vrata Valley brings you to the spectacular Peričnik Waterfall, one of Slovenia’s tallest.
+To reach Peričnik Waterfall, you’ll take a short hike of approximately 15 minutes.
 The waterfall features two cascades—the lower falls from a height of 52 meters (170 feet), and the upper cascade adds another 16 meters (52 feet).
-What sets Peričnik apart is the thrilling opportunity to walk behind the lower cascade, offering a unique perspective of the powerful water.
-In winter, the waterfall often freezes, creating incredible ice formations admired by climbers.

 #2 Špik Mountain Range – A Photographer’s Dream